 This bill updates the procedures for reporting fetal death records and the disposition of fetal remains in New Hampshire.
-It repeals and reenacts RSA 5-C:74, which requires a fetal death worksheet to be prepared and a report filed within five days of the occurrence.
-The new provisions specify that if the fetal death occurs in a facility that prepares birth records, the report must be filed electronically; otherwise, a paper worksheet must be submitted by responsible medical personnel.
-Additionally, RSA 5-C:75 is repealed and reenacted to detail the required information in the fetal death report, including details about the fetus, mother, father, and circumstances surrounding the death.
-The bill also addresses the paternity affidavit process by repealing and reenacting RSA 5-C:76 and RSA 5-C:77, outlining the necessary information and signature requirements for the affidavit, which must be completed to add the father's name to the fetal death report.
+It repeals and reenacts RSA 5-C:74, I, which requires a fetal death worksheet to be prepared and a report filed within five days of the occurrence.
+If the fetal death occurs in a facility that prepares birth records, the report must be filed electronically; otherwise, a paper worksheet must be submitted to the division for electronic filing.
+The bill also repeals and reenacts RSA 5-C:75, detailing the required information for the fetal death report, including details about the fetus, mother, father, and circumstances of the death.
+Additionally, it addresses the paternity affidavit process by repealing and reenacting RSA 5-C:76 and RSA 5-C:77, ensuring that the father's information can be included in the report and that the paternity affidavit is retained according to existing schedules.

 Statutes affected: Introduced: 5-C:79